jloizel/jloizel/README.md

 - 🏀 **HoopsToGlory** - A captivating incremental clicker game where players manage training and career decisions to secure the top NBA draft pick.

 - 📁 **Portfolio** - An online portfolio showcasing my skills, projects, and background.
 Built for a clean, user-friendly experience.

+- 🌍 **Natalie's Next Stop** - A travel blog for Natalie, showcasing her adventures around the world.

+- 🧩 **Hackr** - An interactive coding challenge app designed to help you develop your programming skills through engaging daily coding puzzles.

 <br />